sosuisen/jukdoc-ee/README.md

 - Docker
   - Install Docker Desktop if your OS is Windows.
 - OpenAI API key
-- The payara-micro-maven-plugin requires a specific web browser for development as it uses Selenium.
-You need to install Google Chrome on Windows and Firefox on Linux.
+- Google Chrome (for Windows) and Firefox (for Linux) as required by payara-micro-maven-plugin, which uses Selenium for development

-- I am testing the build of this project in Windows and WSL environments.
+This project has been tested in Windows and WSL environments.

 ## Build